roman-milk/roman-milk.github.io/mikes-first-time.md

+===

- ****** Mike's First Time Ch.
-02 ****** byColdfinger© Mike whistled quietly as he ran the comb through his hair.
+Mike whistled quietly as he ran the comb through his hair.
 Tall, athletic and good- looking, Mike was very happy with events of the past couple of days.
 Indeed, despite the dark shadow cast by his Aunt Beth, life was very good.

  A few days ago Mike had lost his virginity to Rachel, the young goddess housewife and mother who lived next door.
 After two years of lustful dreaming, to his great surprise he had first been allowed to cum over her very large tits and then been invited to fuck her magnificent pussy.